KCMO (AM): Changes under Cumulus ownership

 On April 30, 2012, KCMO began simulcasting on FM translator 103.7 K279BI via KCFX-HD2.

 On October 12, 2023, at midnight, KCMO began simulcasting on sister station KCHZ.
 This was part of a multi-station move among Cumulus' Kansas City stations, with KMJK's urban format moving to KCJK two weeks prior, followed by the move of KCHZ's Top 40/CHR format to KMJK.

 On December 11, 2024, the station stopped simulcasting on 103.7 FM, as Cumulus leased the signal to Union Broadcasting, who uses it to simulcast WHB.

+On June 8, 2026, Topeka sister station KTOP-FM began simulcasting KCMO/KCHZ.

 Controversy

 In light of Michael Savage's controversial remarks concerning Islam, a group of 70 representatives from various local religious groups including Christianity, Buddhism, Judaism and Islam, gathered in a May 2008 interfaith meeting against alleged bigotry and urged KCMO to drop Savage's program.
 Savage's show, "The Savage Nation," was syndicated by Westwood One, co-owned with KCMO, and heard afternoons on AM 710.